smirarab/sepp/tutorial/tipp-tutorial.md

 ```
 mkdir profile
-run_tipp_tool.py  -g pyrg -a profile -o profile -p pyrg -i out_classification.txt -t 0.95
+run_tipp_tool.py  -g pyrg -a profile -o profile -p pyrg -i output_classification.txt -t 0.95
 ```

 This command will create taxonomic profiles (one for each taxonomic ranking) from the classification results.
 Fragments will only be classified if they have at least 95% support for the classification.
-Let's start by looking at the file labeled pyrg.classification
+Let's start by looking at the file labelled pyrg.classification

 ```
 fragment        species genus   family  order   class   phylum